 Leatherjackets have been sighted in lawns this winter.
 The mild temperatures and heavy rainfall has encouraged the larvae to emerge from the depths of the soil to feed on grass roots.

 Resist The Urge To Apply Nematode Treatments In These Winter Months

-Usually when these pests are active in the spring and summer, the course of action we recommend is nematode treatment, tiny, microscopic eel worm-like creatures that damage the larval stage of the pest.
+Usually when these pests are active in the spring and summer, the course of action we would recommend is nematode treatment.
+The application of these tiny, microscopic eel worm-like creatures would damage the larval stage of the pest.
 At this time of year, however, when temperatures are much lower, the nematodes will not be active.
-Nematodes need a consistent minimum ground temperature of 10 oC, which is most likely not achievable at this time of year.
+Nematodes need a consistent minimum ground temperature of 10°C, which is most likely not achievable at this time of year.

-We recommend beginning nematode application when soil temps rise later in the year around April time, although late summer application will also be needed (August- September) when most eggs are laid and begin hatching.
+We recommend beginning nematode applications when soil temperatures rise later in the year, around April.
+Late summer applications will also be required from August to September, when most turf pest eggs are laid and begin to hatch.

 We anticipate that the Leatherjackets will return to their overwintering position once the ground has had time to drain and temperatures drop.